stangelandcl/nuTLS/README.md

 ## Licensing

-Almost all nuTLS code is in the Public Domain (see LICENSE).
+All nuTLS code is in the Public Domain (see LICENSE).
 It is in large part based on work by Eduard Suica (TLS) and Tom St Denis (crypto and math).

-The only exception is the implementation of Curve25519, which was created by Google.
-It's based on Public Domain code, but they chose to slap their license on it.
-So source or binary distributions of nuTLS need to come with the LICENSE.x25519.Google file, or reproduce it's contents somewhere else.

-If someone has an equally clean implementation (from the Paper, using all it's optimizations, not using the reference implementation's weird code), please reach out.
-Or lobby Google to make the Curve25519 code Public Domain.

-Curve25519 as used by nuTLS was implemented by Adam Langley, based on code by Daniel J. Bernstein.
+The implementation of Curve25519 is based on the code included in the cifra project by Joseph Birr-Pixton, which in turn is based on TweetNaCl.
+All of which is also Public Domain.
+The Curve25519 reference implementations was written by Daniel J. Bernstein.

 ## nuTLS for Servers